Medicare Prices in 2019

 - Monthly premium – Medicare prices can vary, but one expense you can typically count on is your Medicare Part B premium (assuming you have Part B).
 Most people have to pay a monthly premium for Part B, but the amount you pay depends on several things, including your income.
-The standard Part B premium in 2018 is $134, yet the average premium people pay for Part B is $130.
-Many beneficiaries pay less than the standard Part B premium.
-In most cases, you’ll pay $134 if any of these apply to you:
+The standard Part B premium in 2019 is $135.50.

 If your income is higher than a certain amount (based on your tax returns from two years ago), you might have to pay the Part B standard premium and an income adjustment amount on top of that.

 - Annual deductible – $185 in 2019

 - Coinsurance/copayments – many covered services require a 20% coinsurance.
 Some services, such as many preventive services, are free.